INSULATED HOMES - THE PARK HOME ENERGY EFFICIENCY EXPERTS

 External Wall Insulation keeps your heat in, so you can turn down your thermostat and run your heating less, saving you money and reducing your energy bills.

-Save pounds by making simple lifestyle changes
+Save pounds by making simple changes

 There are a few simple, free or cheap changes you can make that will reduce your energy bills:

 If you don't pay your energy bills to your park site owner, look at switching suppliers.
 This can feel like a lot of hassle but many councils offer a service to support you, if not look online for bill switching services.
 There are people that can help you switch, they don't charge for help and can save you hundreds of pounds ayear off your energy bills.

 Only fill your kettle with enough water for what you need.

 Don't leave electrical items on standby.

 Switch lights and electrical items off when not in use.

 Don't leave your hot tap running when washing up, use a dishwasher or bowl.

 Put on a jumper and some fluffy socks and turn down your thermostat one degree (never turn it below eighteen degrees and ideally have it set to twenty-one).